Configuration Guide

 - String – tool name (resolved from the

-tools:section orToolRegistry) - Object – dict with required
+tools:section orToolRegistry) - Object – compact dict

 agents: